NIFTy-PPL/NIFTy/docs/source/ift.rst

     \mathcal{P}(s,n) = \mathcal{G}(s,S)\,\mathcal{G}(n,N),

-and the measurement equation is linear in both, signal and noise,
+and the measurement equation is linear in both signal and noise,

 .. math::